Security Data Science & Machine Learning Services

 Start when more telemetry is no longer producing better judgment.

 Security data science is often most useful when the organization already has data but lacks a reliable way to prioritize it.
-These triggers suggest that analytics, modeling, or MLOps discipline could help convert existing telemetry into clearer decisions.
+These triggers suggest that analytics or modeling could help convert existing telemetry into clearer decisions.

 Leave with analytics artifacts that connect models to security operations.